macedoti13/skynet_boring/README.md

-# SkyNet: A Numpy-powered Machine Learning Library 🚀
+# SkyNet: A Numpy-powered, 100% Hand Made, Machine Learning Library 🚀

 Welcome to SkyNet!
-This is my little pet project where I'm building a machine learning library using just numpy.
-It's a fun adventure to understand the nuts and bolts of ML, and I'm documenting it all here.
-So jump in!
+This is my personal machine learning library.
+It is entirely made from scratch, using only NumPy.
+No professional machine learning libraries like Scikit-Learn, TensorFlow, or PyTorch are allowed.
+Everything is made by applying the fundamental concepts of machine learning.
+It supports both classical algorithms, supervised and unsupervised, as well as deep learning.
+This project is in its first stages, so there is a lot more to come.
+This serves as a showcase of my skills and conceptual knowledge in machine learning, calculus, linear algebra, and statistics.
+Stay tuned, because there is a lot more to be implemented here!

 ![Banner/Image](images/skynet.png)

+> **Disclaimer**: SkyNet is, at its heart, a project of passion and learning.
+Please refrain from deploying it in a professional setting.
+While meticulously crafted, it doesn't leverage state-of-the-art optimization and lacks GPU support.

 ## Table of Contents
 1. [Features](#features)